makersacademy/chitter-challenge/README.md

 Technologies
 ------------
-* Code is written in Ruby
+* Code is written in Ruby, HTML, and CSS
 * Testing done using RSpec and Capybara
 * Sinatra Framework (DSL) used to create web application using Ruby
 * DataMapper (ORM) used to manipulate databases